-Housing Adaptation Grant for people with a disability
+Housing Adaptation Grant for Disabled People

 From Department of Housing, Local Government and Heritage